wang264y/wang264y.github.io/_pages/about.md

 ![](/images/data_science.jpeg){: .align-right width="300px"}

-👩🏻‍🎓 I'm a 1st year masters student at University of Michigan, Ann Arbor studying Data Science.
+👩🏻‍🎓 I'm a 2nd year masters student at University of Michigan, Ann Arbor studying Data Science.

 🎓 I graduated from [Mount Holyoke College](https://www.mtholyoke.edu/) with a BA degree in Math and Data Science in May 2023.

-💼 Currently I am looking for Data science, data analytics related summer 2024 internship and/or research opportunities!

-🎹 I am also interested in Acapella, reading and watching movies & TV shows.
+💼 Also, I'm a prospective statistics PhD student at the Pennsylvia State University.